For over 80 years, WVS, WRVS and today as Royal Voluntary Service, has inspired around 2 million women and men to give their time to help others.

 The driving force behind the organisation has been our founder, Lady Reading.
 Our world today may be very different to that of 1938, but her words still resonate with us.

 "As a nation we require voluntary service today as much as we have ever done in the past.
 It is a proud expression of individual duty."

 Stella, Lady Reading

 "Too many people think of volunteers as a means to an end, as cheap labour.
 True voluntary service is nothing of the kind.
 It is, in fact, the gift of a thoughtful person of their skill, their energy and their time."

 Originally founded in 1938 as the Women’s Voluntary Services for Air Raid Precautions, Royal Voluntary Service is the largest volunteering organisation in British history.

 WVS was initially formed to help recruit women into the ARP movement assisting civilians during and after air raids by providing emergency rest centres, feeding, first aid, and perhaps most famously assisting with the evacuation and billeting of children.

-You can find out more of the history of WVS and Royal Voluntary Service, by exploring our fact sheets and schools' resources, or if you can’t find what you are after why not ask us a question using our enquiry service.
-You can also find out more about the Archive & Heritage Collection.
+Explore our fact sheets and Heritage Collection, or if you can’t find what you are after why not ask us a question using our enquiry service.